Target Value Design for Beginners

-When we are value engineering, we are usually looking to drop project scope, “Oh, we are over budget; this building doesn’t need an atrium.
+When a team is value engineering, they are usually looking to drop project scope, “Oh, we are over budget; this building doesn’t need an atrium.
 Perfect, we are back on budget.”
-On a project utilizing TVD, “We see more cost than anticipated in the common spaces, we do think there is a more cost-efficient option for the foundations that could hold to the budget, but we might need to look at the benefits of the atrium, Porte-cochere, and green space areas of the project to protect the scope and value of the project for our customer.”
+On a project utilizing TVD, “if we see more cost than anticipated in the common spaces, we could think there is a more cost-efficient option for the foundations that could hold to the budget, but we might need to look at the benefits of the atrium, Porte-cochere, and green space areas of the project to protect the scope and value of the project for our customer.”

 Below is an example chronology of a TVD project.
 A critical aspect of the project delivery team is they are assembled early in the design phase.
 The team’s first priority is to validate the project’s business case and collaboratively work on the TVD process from the design phase until close-out.

 Source: Chronology of a Lean Project (Courtesy of Dick Bayer, The ReAlignment Group Canada, Ltd, and leanconstructionblog.com)